Tiefgang/wiki-builder/README.md

 - `just setup` Install dependencies.
 - `just clone` Clone the actual wiki repo and put the wiki files into this project folder.

+## Troubleshooting

+If you're experiencing any issues but it worked before, run a `just clean`.

+This kills the Python virtual environment, pulls the newest dependencies and rebuilds everything.

 ## Requirements

 - A Github account with proper pull permissions